zereal-ai/desic/PLAN.md

 ## Milestone 6 – Persistence Layer

-Goal: persist optimisation runs, metrics, and pipeline blobs so they can be resumed or audited later.
+Goal: persist optimization runs, metrics, and pipeline blobs so they can be resumed or audited later.
 Two interchangeable back-ends are provided:

 * **SQLite** via `next.jdbc` – default in production, file-based, zero server.
 * **EDN file** – simplest, on by default in dev tests or where no DB is wanted.